Next semester courses

 II.
 Courses in Dutch History, Culture, Linguistics and Literature: (in English)

-Dutch 166 – Anne Frank and After: Dutch Literature and Film on the Holocaust
+DUTCH 166 Anne Frank and After: World War II and the Holocaust in the Netherlands